photoprism/photoprism-docs/docs/getting-started/portainer/synology.md

     4.1. in _General_ fill in:

       4.1.1.
-Task: use a meaningfull name, for eg. _Install Portainer_;
+Task: use a meaningful name, for e.g. _Install Portainer_;

       4.1.2.
 User: keep this as _root_.